H35.30: Wet age-related macular degeneration

 The retina in your eye is significantly damaged.

 The retina is a layer inside the eye.
-It contains a lot of nerve cells that perceive light.
-This enables us to see colors and differences between light and dark.
-The nerve cells in the retina also form the optic nerve that runs from the eye to the brain.
+It contains a lot of sensory cells that can perceive light.
+There are sensory cells for colors and sensory cells for light and dark.
+The sensory cells pass the information on to the nerve cells in the optic nerve.

 Your retina is damaged.
 The central area of your retina is particularly affected.
 This area is also known as the yellow spot.
 The yellow spot is vital for clear vision.
 Retinal damage in this area is mainly due to age, and is due to substances being deposited in the retina.
 With this disorder, new blood vessels form immediately below the retina.
 This can cause the retina to become detached, or bleed, or scar.